RedHatInsights/insights-content-service/README.md

 * tags referenced in the rule content are defined in the group configuration
 * rule content attributes and content files are not empty
+* every group name is unique
-* no tag or group is redefined in the configuration file
+* group tags are unique (within the group)

 It is necessary to have the rule content available locally in order to run the tool.